Jussie Smollett Makes TV History In What May Be His Last ‘Empire’ Appearance

 The couple heads off to their honeymoon on the show and Smollett’s fate now hangs in the balance.
 He was originally written out of the show for the last two episodes of this season after he was charged with filing a false police report.

-Smollett claimed he was attacked by two white men shouting racist slurs who laced a noose around his neck and poured bleach on him.
+Smollett claimed he was attacked by two white men shouting racist slurs who placed a noose around his neck and poured bleach on him.
 Later, Chicago police said that the attack was staged and charged Smollett.
-The charges were eventually dropped by prosecutors, but Chicago police and city mayor Rahm Emanuel called the dropping of the charges a mistake.
+The charges were eventually dropped by prosecutors, but Chicago police and city Mayor Rahm Emanuel called the dropping of the charges a mistake.
 Now, the city is suing the actor to recoup the costs of the investigation.

 Smollett’s woes don’t end there.
 As The Inquisitr previously reported, the Osundairo brothers, who were accused of staging the attack with Smollett, are now suing the actor’s lawyers for defamation.
 In their lawsuit, they claim that Smollett orchestrated the attack and hired them to play the role of attackers in order to gain attention.
 They now say that his lawyers have repeatedly harmed their reputations and that they can no longer get jobs in the city.